 Awards of $10,000 to $30,000 fund undergraduates and graduate students seeking long-term cultural and linguistic immersion in Africa, Asia, Central & Easter Europe, Eurasia, Latin America, and the Middle East.

-The SMART Scholarship-for Service Program is available to undergraduate and graduate students pursuing a technical degree in one of the 21 STEM disciplines.
+The SMART (Science, Mathematics, and Research for Transformation) Scholarship-for Service Program is available to undergraduate and graduate students pursuing a technical degree in one of the 21 STEM disciplines.

 The Mike and Linda Evans Dean's Endowed Scholarship

 To qualify, you must be a Missouri resident that is a first year student enrolled full-time at S&T with a 3.0 or greater cumulative GPA from high school.
 Your household EFC has to be 12,000 or below as determined by the FAFSA.
-You have to be majoring in a program in the College of Arts, Sciences, and Business (CASB).
+You have to be majoring in a program in the College of Arts, Sciences, and Education (CASE).

 A $3,000 scholarship shall be awarded annually and is renewable as long as the recipient(s) remain in good academic standing and continue to meet all other criteria.
 Recipients of this prestigious award will have the opportunity to be paired with a mentor and will have access to additional funds to support professional development activities.